 For the past decade, Marius has served cultural attaché for the Congolese Embassy in Sweden, responsible for promoting the culture of his homeland while developing his musical career.
 Born in the Congolese Swedish Mission Station “Ingoumina,” he has become one of the most powerful voices of the Congolese community.

-Marius has been recognized for his humanitarian work by ACNU (the UN Association for the Promotion of Human Rights in Congo), the French Cultural Center, Regional Cultural Minister in Pointe-Noire, and Congolese Art and Cultural Minister.
-With the organization Afrique Profonde, he’s worked tirelessly to promote cross-cultural dialogue, and understanding and education through artistic exchanges with individuals and groups within Africa and beyond.
+Marius has been recognized for his humanitarian work by ACNU (the UN Association for the Promotion of Human Rights in the Congo), the French Cultural Center, Regional Cultural Minister in Pointe-Noire and Congolese Art and Cultural Minister.
+With Afrique Profonde, an organization he launched in 1997 with the goal of cultivating interest in the pygmy culture, he has promoted cross-cultural dialogue, understanding and education through artistic exchanges with individuals and groups in Africa and beyond.